swt30/thesis/chapters/02-eos/02-eos.md

 - Its structure is modular: it is easy to swap out part of the representation of the EOS or to add a new region of phase space not yet covered.
 For example, if new high-pressure experiments produce results for the heat capacity and density of water in the ice X phase, they can easily be added to the EOS.
 - It provides tools to export the data in a raw format or to interpolate and grid the data.
 - It contains routines for numerical inversion with sensible defaults, which facilitate the addition of functional equations of state.
-- It provides heat capacity information in the vapour/gas phase covered by the IAPWS formulation, which is the region of phase space with the greatest heat capacity variation, and extrapolates sensibly outside this region.
+- It provides heat capacity information in the vapour/gas phase covered by the IAPWS formulation, which is the region of phase space with the greatest heat capacity variation, and extrapolates the heat capacity sensibly outside this region.

 ## Making the data freely available

-I have made the equation of state freely available online at [github.com/swt30/WaterData.jl](http://www.github.com/swt30/WaterData.jl).
+I have made the equation of state freely available online at <http://www.github.com/swt30/WaterData.jl>

 This chapter was also published as part of our first paper "In hot water: effects of temperature-dependent interiors on the radii of water-rich super-Earths".^[@Thomas2016]

 <!-- > TODO: actually deliver on this promise now that Oli is finishing with the code! -->